pranitbauva1997/pranitbauva1997.github.io/_posts/blog/2017-03-13-Deploying with Heroku.md

 ### Log Structure

-`heroku log` will give the log output.
+`heroku logs` will give the log output.
 This output can be divided into four parts namely timestamp, app/heroku (who is doing that thing), dyno, and finally the log message.

-One can use `heroku log --tail` to collect logs in realtime.
+One can use `heroku logs --tail` to collect logs in realtime.

 For a detailed description about heroku logs, visit [here](https://devcenter.heroku.com/articles/logging).